 Everything is easier with the support of those around you.
 If you don’t have the time or energy to do it yourself, delegate.
 Ask family members or seek out mentors.

 Often, making a positive change in your life is a team effort.
 When you know that someone else is accountable for your actions, you often develop a strong conviction.
 As you don’t want to lose face in front of those you care about, it drives you instead to exceed expectations.

-This includes smartphones, tablets, computers and TVs.
+This includes smartphones, tablets, computers, and TVs.
+Breaking this nasty habit will bring you already short term a huge productivity boost.
 For me, as someone who is working full time on the web, this is the hardest part.
 But I’m getting better…

 The temptation to “just quickly check” something on my computer is often too great to combat, and within what feels like the blink of an eye, a whole hour of precious time has slipped away.
 Resist this temptation by consciously planning technology-free times for household management each day.

 Any time you finish your activity, for example, cooking, do a little routine that helps the future, like washing your dishes right away and cleaning the kitchen, so that the next time you start there are no hurdles.

 The process of cleaning the kitchen is very important.
 It ensures the kitchen will be more inviting for preparing healthy meals, and you prevent any bacteria from growing.